midhunkalarikkal/FullDomain/Notes/DSA3.md

 ====================
 `Balanced Tree`
 ----------------
-A tree is a balanced tree if the height difference between the left and right subtrees of any node is at most one.
+A tree is a balanced tree if the height difference between the left subtress and right subtrees of any node is at most one.

 depth = |height(left subtree) - height(right subtree)| ≤ 1